 Enterprise Imaging Master Patient Index

 The Enterprise Imaging MPI (EIMPI) allows for the creation of an enterprise imaging patient identification domain that matches patients across sub-domains based on admissions information.
 The resulting enterprise imaging master patient domain presents a multi-patient-domain longitudinal imaging record that is accessible through Enterprise Imaging diagnostics (radiology, cardiology, etc…) and the XERO® enterprise viewer.
 Note: The EIMPI is limited-use license that create a master patient cross-reference domain for the for the Agfa solution.
 A full eMPI license (versus the imaging-centric EIMPI license) is available as an upgrade.

+There will be a feed from the MPI directed to the STRG core in order to provide an enterprise level patient identifier.

 Enterprise Imaging Teaching Files